UXSoc/playbook/docs/html-basics.md

 sidebar_label: HTML Basics
 ---
 <!-- TODO: add link for Javascript -->
 'HTML' stands for Hypertext Markup Language, lets break down what that means.
-Hypertext just means that text can link to other text, like how you can [go home by clicking here](/).
-Markup Language indicates that HTML is only used for document layout, not as a programming language like [JavaScript]().
+Hypertext just means that text can link to other text, like how you can [go back to the intro by clicking here](webdev-into).
+Markup Language indicates that HTML is only used for document layout, not as a programming language like [JavaScript](weddev-intro.md).

 **HTML documents provide the content for a website.**